angel Kyodo williams

 The World Is Our Field of Practice

-angel Kyodo williams is the founder of the Center for Transformative Change in Berkeley, California.
-She’s the author of Being Black: Zen and the Art of Living With Fearlessness and Grace and Radical Dharma: Talking Race, Love, and Liberation.
+angel Kyodo williams is the founder of the national social justice organization Transformative Change.
+She’s the author of Being Black: Zen and the Art of Living with Fearlessness and Grace and Radical Dharma: Talking Race, Love, and Liberation.

 [music: “Seven League Boots” by Zoë Keating]

-Ms. Tippett: Reverend angel Kyodo williams is founder of the Center for Transformative Change.
+Ms. Tippett: I’m Krista Tippett, and this is On Being.
+Reverend angel Kyodo williams is the founder of the national organization, Transformative Change.
+We spoke in 2018.

 Rev. williams: Yes.
 We were at the — so “queer” was still a bad word as I grew up.
 It was a word that was taunting.
 And so we were right at that moment in which we were choosing to reclaim our sense of identity, including the language that was meant to turn on us.
 And so “queerness” actually opened the doorway to all of us being able to explore our identities.
 And living in the dichotomy that operated as — either you were heterosexual, or you were this other fixed thing, but there wasn’t anything in between, and so what we now understand as a much more expansive spectrum of sexual expression, orientation, presentation, performance, was opening with that language of queerness.